tycrek/degoogle/README.md

   - Don't use Waze.
 It's owned by Google.
   - [Maps](https://f-droid.org/en/packages/com.github.axet.maps/) - Available from F-Droid.
 Open-source navigation app based on MAPS.ME.
 Searching for addresses doesn't always work and finding businesses can be a slight hassle, but overall one of the better apps I've used.
   - [OsmAnd](https://osmand.net/) - OpenStreeMaps for Android. (thanks u/masao77)
+  - [Transportr](https://transportr.app/) - Primarily European, this is an open-source public transport app.
+Thanks to @lgiard
+  - [Offi or Oeffi](https://oeffi.schildbach.de/) - Another recommendation from @lgiard, this app is also for public transport.
 - News
   - [Flym](https://github.com/FredJul/Flym) - Open-source materian design RSS reader.
 Available from F-Droid.
 - Photos